 For an overview and description of Transfeminine Science, please visit our Home page.

 Aly has been a volunteer editor on the English Wikipedia for many years.
-She was one of the top six medical editors for the online encyclopedia each year from 2015 to 2018.
+She was one of the top 10 medical editors for the online encyclopedia for several years in a row.
 Aly has contributed a large amount of content to Wikipedia in the area of sex hormone pharmacology over the years.
-See her edit stats, top edited pages, articles created, and image uploads (alt) for a catalogue of her work.
+See her edit stats (alt), top edited pages, articles created, and image uploads (alt) for a catalogue of her work.
 When Aly includes inline citations to Wikipedia on this site, they are usually to content that she herself authored.